jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

-Currently it is a long ugly string and we want it to look more like a calendar thing in order to do this we will need to change our html code Instead of returning the date in one line we want it in 3 lines stacked on top of each other The top line will displayt he month as a title, the middle line displays the year and the bottom shows the number We will need to break our one div up into three
+Currently it is a long ugly string and we want it to look more like a calendar thing in order to do this we will need to change our html code Instead of returning the date in one line we want it in 3 lines stacked on top of each other The top line will display the month as a title, the middle line displays the year and the bottom shows the number We will need to break our one div up into three
 We want it to go from:
 ```